Nattha-mook/nattha.github.io/README.md

 Compared film revenue to budget, distribution of languages used across films and Do film descriptions impact revenue or not.
 The data set is from the TMDB Box Office.

+## Extracurricular Activities
+**Marketing Analyst @ Empowered Futures in Toronto, Canada (_Oct 2024 - Feb 2025_)**
+- Led marketing initiatives and delegated tasks, resulting in a 20% increase in brand awareness and consistent messaging across all channels.
+- Oversaw marketing and leveraging social media to boost event engagement by 25%, increasing community participation.
+- Collaborated with onboarding and training new volunteers, growing the team by 15% supporting timely campaign execution and enhancing overall marketing effectiveness.